Trade and Economics

 WHAT WE DO

-- Making submissions and participating in consultation processes with government on all economics issues that impact the industry.
+- Consult with government on all economics and trade issues that impact the industry.

-- Providing policy input to key decision making forums on government policy.
+- Provide policy input to key decision making forums on government policy.

-- Advocate, educate and promote the relevance of the industry to the overall economic performance of the nation to both government departments and members of parliament.
+- Advocate, educate and promote the relevance of the industry to the overall economic performance of the nation to government and regulators.

 - Highlight and raise key issues that are impacting the competiveness and sustainability of the industry with key policy makers and parliament members

-- Ensuring members interests are protected in all Trade negotiations and international trade policies.
+- Ensure members interests are represented and protected in all trade negotiations and international trade policies.

-- Assist the government in promoting the industries capabilities across international markets.
+- Help government to promote industry capabilities across international markets.